-To minimize network latency, install your endpoints in close proximity to the applications or REST APIs you plan to use the endpoint to scan.
+To minimize network latency, install your endpoints in close proximity to the applications or REST APIs you plan to scan with the endpoint.

 You encounter an error if you attempt to run the same endpoint in more than one network.
 Create a new endpoint for each network in which you scan internal applications or REST APIs.

-- Windows machines: Open the Services application from the Windows start menu, find the Veracode_ISM service, and click Start the service or Restart the service.
+- Windows machines: Open the Services application from the Windows start menu, find the Veracode_ISM service, and select Start the service or Restart the service.